Fairness-aware Vision Transformer via Debiased Self-Attention: Introduction

-We summarize our major contributions: (1) We design a novel DSA framework for ViT to mitigate bias in both the training set and learning algorithm via identifying spurious features and retaining real features for target prediction.
-(2) We tackle several challenges for the under-addressed fairness problem in ViT from a novel perspective of leveraging adversarial examples to eliminate spurious features while utilizing attention weights alignment to retain informative features.
-(3) Our DSA framework provides a flexible and modular debiasing approach that can be used either on its own or with other fairness-aware training algorithms to ensure ViT fairness.
-(4) The quantitative experimental results demonstrate that DSA improves group fairness with respect to demographic parity and equality of odds metrics while maintaining competitive or even better prediction accuracy compared to baselines.
-Our qualitative analysis further indicates that DSA has reduced attention to spurious features, which is a desirable property for bias mitigation.
+We summarize our major contributions: (1) We design a novel DSA framework for ViT to mitigate bias in both the training set and learning algorithm.
+(2) We tackle several challenges for the under-addressed fairness problem in ViT from a novel perspective of leveraging adversarial examples to eliminate spurious features while utilizing attention weights alignment to retain real features.
+(3) The quantitative experimental results demonstrate that DSA improves group fairness while maintaining competitive or even better prediction accuracy compared to baselines.
+Our qualitative analysis further indicates that DSA has reduced attention to spurious features.